D2O: Dynamic Discriminative Operations for Efficient Long-Context Inference of Large Language Models: Introduction

+At \textbf{token level}, as shown in Figure~\ref{fig:method comparison} (a), existing methods enable models to operate within a constrained KV cache budget by either directly dropping KV pairs (e.g., StreamingLLM~\citep{xiao2023efficient}) or selectively removing them based on specific eviction strategies, such as using cumulative attention scores (e.g., $\text{H}_{2}\text{O}$ \citep{zhang2024h2o}) or mean attention scores (e.g., RoCo~\citep{DBLP:journals/corr/abs-2402-06262}).
+However, \textit{the irreversible nature of eviction and the difficulty in accurately predicting which KV pairs are essential for future text generation can lead to information loss}, causing hallucinations, contextual inconsistencies~\citep{DBLP:journals/corr/abs-2402-18096}, and challenges in maintaining long-context integrity~\citep{DBLP:journals/corr/abs-2402-14762}.

-In this paper, we introduce \textbf{D}ynamic \textbf{D}iscriminative \textbf{O}perations ($\mathbf{D_2 O}$), a KV cache eviction method that tackles the two fundamental issues of existing methods described above.
-The key idea of $\text{D}_{2}\text{O}$ is to incorporate dynamic discriminative operations at both layer level and token level.
-Specifically, \textbf{at layer level}, based on the findings in Figure~\ref{fig: attenion}, unlike existing methods~\cite{xiao2023efficient, zhang2024h2o, ge2023model, DBLP:conf/nips/LiuDLWXXKS23, DBLP:journals/corr/abs-2402-06262} that indiscriminately evict KV pairs, $\text{D}_{2}\text{O}$ incorporates a tailored KV cache eviction strategy that varies the eviction ratio for each layer based on the density metric of the attention weights. \textbf{At token level}, given the uncertainties about how discarded tokens might affect future outputs, $\text{D}_{2}\text{O}$ introduces an effective compensation mechanism by maintaining an exponential moving average (EMA) threshold that assesses the degree of similarity between previously discarded and retained tokens, allowing $\text{D}_{2}\text{O}$ to dynamically decide whether a currently discarded token should be recalled and merged with a similar token retained in the current KV cache according to the current EMA threshold, as shown in Figure~\ref{fig:method comparison} (b).
-Through these two-level operations, $\text{D}_{2}\text{O}$ maintains the KV cache at a consistent size while being able to preserve valuable information from evicted tokens, enabling LLMs to handle the generation of extended texts with improved memory efficiency and high-throughput inference while minimizing the loss of contextual information.
+In this paper, we introduce \textbf{D}ynamic \textbf{D}iscriminative \textbf{O}perations ($\mathbf{D_2 O}$), a KV cache compression method that tackles the two fundamental issues of existing methods.
+The key idea of $\text{D}_{2}\text{O}$ is to incorporate dynamic discriminative operations at both \textbf{layer level} and \textbf{token level}.
+Specifically, at \textbf{layer level}, based on the findings in Figure~\ref{fig: attenion}, unlike existing methods that indiscriminately evict KV pairs, $\text{D}_{2}\text{O}$ proposes a \textbf{\textit{dynamic allocation strategy}} using inverse variance softmax, adjusting the KV cache budget for each layer based on the density metric of the attention weights.
+At \textbf{token level}, given the uncertainties about how discarded tokens might affect future outputs, $\text{D}_{2}\text{O}$ introduces an effective \textbf{\textit{compensation mechanism}} by maintaining an exponential moving average (EMA) threshold that assesses the degree of similarity between previously discarded and retained tokens, allowing $\text{D}_{2}\text{O}$ to dynamically decide whether a currently discarded token should be recalled and merged with a similar token retained in the current KV cache according to the current EMA threshold in order to compensate the information loss of KV cache eviction, as shown in Figure~\ref{fig:method comparison} (b).
+Through these operations at layer level and token level, $\text{D}_{2}\text{O}$ maintains the KV cache at a consistent size while being able to preserve valuable information from evicted tokens, enabling LLMs to handle the generation of extended texts with improved memory efficiency and high-throughput inference while minimizing the loss of contextual information.